aleontepixtle/pubcounter/README.md

 <h3 align="center">PubCounter</h3>

   <p align="center">
+    THIS PROJECT IS STILL UNDER ACTIVE DEVELOPMENT, README WILL BE UPDATED ACCORDINGLY.
     This app aids in counting batches of publications (Literature) and calculates the count in your batch based on 3 factors:
      <ul>
        <li>Weight of a single unit (publication) or weight of a known batch of units (ex.
 5 publications)</li>